Plans and Priorities

 Country definition of clean energy R&D investment

-In the Netherlands the following clean energy technologies are eligible for funding from research, development and demonstration programs: renewable energy technologies (including offshore and onshore wind), energy efficiency technologies, carbon capture and storage, and other crosscutting technologies.
+In the Netherlands the following clean energy technologies are eligible for funding from research, development and demonstration programs: renewable energy technologies (including offshore and onshore wind), energy efficiency technologies, carbon capture and storage, carbon capture and usage, and other cross-cutting technologies.